vladpetyuk/EuplotesCrassus.proteome/README.md

 > Lawrence A. Klobutcher, John F. Atkins, Cristina Miceli, Dolph L. Hatfield,
 > Pavel V. Baranov, Vadim N. Gladyshev

+In the future this package will be submitted to [Bioconductor](http://www.bioconductor.org/) as `ExperimentData` package under `ReproducibleResearch` category.

 # Links to the vignette describing the analysis steps

 Executable document (vignette) precompiled into `pdf` file is available